Admiral (United States): Retirement

 Other than voluntary retirement, statute sets a number of mandates for retirement.
 Four-star officers must retire after 40 years of service unless reappointed to grade to serve longer.
-Otherwise all flag officers must retire the month after their 64th birthday.
+Otherwise all flag officers must retire one month after their 64th birthday.
 However, the Secretary of Defense can defer a four-star officer's retirement until the officer's 66th birthday and the President can defer it until the officer's 68th birthday.

 Since there are a limited number of four-star slots available to each service, typically one officer must leave office before another can be promoted.
 Maintaining a four-star rank is a game of musical chairs; once an officer vacates a position bearing that rank, they have no more than 60 days to be appointed or reappointed to a position of equal importance before they must involuntarily retire.
 Historically, officers leaving four-star positions were allowed to revert to their permanent two-star ranks to mark time in lesser jobs until statutory retirement, but now such officers are expected to retire immediately to avoid obstructing the promotion flow.